Unprecedented,

 Joseph Wilson, who I have enormous respect for, said something

-going to take a couple of years to rectify.
-There’s
+to take a couple of years to rectify.
+There’s been a lot

-been a lot of damage to the our country’s reputation,
+of damage to the our country’s reputation, starting with

 Who